-But another concern is how hot and sweaty it can get underneath say, a baseball cap.
+Another concern is how hot and sweaty it can get underneath, say, a baseball cap.
 If worn whilst playing an active sport for hours on end, such a hot, sweaty environment is not exactly healthy or hygienic for the scalp.

 In today's world, hair is very much seen as a fashion item, as well as a sign of health and beauty.
 So hair is often brutalized by chemicals and accessories in order to serve this cosmetic purpose.
 And, of course, this mostly applies to women.

-Women tend to change their hairstyle much more often than do men, and I think this could actually be a good thing because it might reduce the risk of localized hair loss (i.e., by changing the position of your parting).
+Women tend to change their hairstyle much more often than men, and I think this could actually be a good thing because it might reduce the risk of localized hair loss (e.g., by changing the position of your parting).

 But women are also more likely to make regular use of braids, bands, clips, cornrows, ponytails, etc. Any of which could eventually cause noticeable hair loss to develop, forming small areas of baldness.

-And, as mentioned in the previous section for men, friction alopecia can contribute to any other type of hair loss you might have too.
-Strangling weak hair and tying it up in knots will easily cause even more hair to fall.
-Even excess brushing or combing can eventually take its toll if your hair is already thin, and ready to fall from an unrelated disorder.
+And, as mentioned in the previous section for men, friction alopecia can contribute to any other type of hair loss you might already have.
+Strangling weak hair and tying it up in knots could easily cause even more hair to fall.
+Even excess brushing or combing can eventually take its toll if your hair is already thin and ready to fall from an unrelated disorder.

-First of all, remember that traction alopecia is caused by a repetitive, physical pulling of the hair.
+First of all, remember that traction or friction alopecia is caused by a repetitive, physical pulling of the hair.
 It has nothing to do with genetics, hormones or a medical condition.
 And it can't develop into male pattern baldness or any other type of hair loss either.

 Traction alopecia does not have to be a long-term problem as long as you take the right action.
-So here are 5 action steps for successful traction alopecia treatment:
+So here are 5 ideas you can try as traction alopecia treatment:

 done that by reading this page.
 But you probably already suspected